AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v5/index.md

 ### Local Filesystem
 `localFileSystem` accepts:
-* `request`: Allows the plugin to access the local file system using token provided by UXP.
+* `request`: Allows the plugin to access files on the local file system.
+For files outside of the plugin's data, temporary, and code folders, the user will be prompted for consent.
-* `plugin`: Allows the plugin to access the plugin's sandbox, but doesn't enable file picker APIs.
+* `plugin`: Allows the plugin to access the plugin's sandbox, but does not enable file picker APIs.

 ```json
 {